CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 We recommend [Visual Studio Code][vs-code] (VS Code) from Microsoft.

 VS Code is available for Linux, macOS, and Windows.
-Please click the logo image on the right to download, then install, VS Code on your computer.
+Please click the logo image on the right (or use the link above) to download, then install, VS Code on your computer.

 Once installed,